deBubz/StudyNotes/Uni/y1s2/DBFundamentals/a1/partC.md

 >
 > FK (CategoryID) references MEALCATEGORY

+- Related FD:
+  - **R-FD2**: `RestaurantID → MealID`
+  - **R-FD3**: `RestaurantID, MealID → MealName, MealPrice, MealImage`
+- Normal Form:
+  - 1NF: All Attributes in the relation are atomic and not derrived.
+  - 2NF: Every Non-Key attribute in the relation is defined by the whole key.
+  - 3NF: No Transitive dependancies.

 **MealCategory**

+- Relation:

 > **MealCategory** (<u>CategoryID</u>, CategoryName)

+- Related FD:
+  - **R-FD4**: `RestaurantID, MealID → Category`
+- Note: The FD depict what Category is depend on in the Meal relation.
+- Normal Form:
+  - 1NF: All Attributes in the relation are atomic and not derrived.
+  - 2NF: Every Non-Key attribute in the relation is defined by the whole key.
+  - 3NF: No Transitive dependancies.

 **Option**

+- Relation:

 > **OPTION** (<u>OptionID</u>, OptionName, OptionDesc, OptionPrice)

+- Related FD:
+  - **R-FD5**: `OptionID → OptionName, OptionPrice`
+- Normal Form:
+  - 1NF: All Attributes in the relation are atomic and not derrived.
+The FD is only missing the `OptionDescription` attribute, which is used to show what the extra option includes for the user.
+  - 2NF: Every Non-Key attribute in the relation is defined by the whole key.
+  - 3NF: No Transitive dependancies.

 **Order-Meal**

+- Relation:

 > **ORDERMEAL** (<u>OrderID*, MealID* ,ReastaurantID*</u>, Quantity)
 >